manasealoo/Cephalogenomics/03_Phylogenetics/Discordance.md

 ## Internode certainty

-To further assess the discordance seen in our phylogeny, we examined the [Quartet-Based Computations of Internode Certainty](https://academic.oup.com/sysbio/article/69/2/308/5556115) where score values close to 1 (or –1) suggest that the given internal branch is supported (or contested) whereas score values close to 0 indicate high levels of incongruence or the lack of phylogenetic signal.
+To further assess the discordance seen in our phylogeny, we examined the [Quartet-Based Computations of Internode Certainty](https://github.com/lutteropp/QuartetScores) where score values close to 1 (or –1) suggest that the given internal branch is supported (or contested) whereas score values close to 0 indicate high levels of incongruence or the lack of phylogenetic signal (according to the [paper](https://academic.oup.com/sysbio/article/69/2/308/5556115)).

 After some preprocessing,
 ```bash